POPULATION81,305,856 (July 2012 est.)

 AT THE CENTER

-Germany possesses an increasingly secular society and a thoroughly organized religious sector, with the Roman Catholic and Lutheran churches as its largest denominations.
-Since the Protestant Reformation (1517-1648), the German nation has been divided along confessional lines, with Catholics concentrated in the south and west and Protestants in the north and east.
-German reunification in 1990 greatly increased the country’s non-religious population, a legacy of the state atheism of previously Soviet-controlled East Germany.
-Christian church membership has decreased in recent decades, particularly among Protestants.
-Germany has a small but thriving Jewish population, with a considerable number of émigrés from the former Soviet Union.
+While German society has become increasingly secular, the country remains home to a thoroughly organized religious sector, with the Roman Catholic and Lutheran churches as its largest denominations.
+The Protestant Reformation (1517-1648) divided Germany along confessional lines, with Catholics concentrated in the south and west and Protestants in the north and east.
+German reunification in 1990 greatly increased the country’s non-religious population, a legacy of state atheism promoted by Soviet-controlled East Germany.
+In recent decades, Christian church membership has decreased particularly among Protestants.
+Germany is home to a small but thriving Jewish population, with a considerable number of émigrés from the former Soviet Union.
 The Basic Law of Germany guarantees religious freedom and lays out the general structure of church-state relations.
-Religious communities may organize into “statutory corporations” in order to receive tax privileges and give religious instruction in public schools.
+Religious communities may organize into “statutory corporations” in order to receive tax privileges and offer religious instruction in schools.
 There is a growing Muslim community as a result of decades of immigration, mainly from Turkey, which still lacks full state recognition.